Anna Mária Csergő

 I am a spatial ecologist interested in mechanisms that shape the distribution of life on Earth.

-I draw from a variety of quantitative ecological tools including population dynamics, spatial demography and ecological niche modelling.
+I draw from a variety of quantitative ecological tools including demographic modelling, experimental biogeography and ecological niche modelling.

 Positions

-• Associate Professor, Department of Botany and Soroksár Botanical Garden, Budapest, Hungary (2018-)
+• Associate Professor, Department of Botany, Hungarian University of Agriculture and Life Sciences, Budapest, Hungary (2018-)

 • Research Fellow, with Prof. Yvonne Buckley, School of Natural Sciences, Trinity College Dublin, Ireland (2014-2018)